Kardamyli: Climate

 Kardamyli, like much of Greece, experiences a very mild, subtropical Mediterranean climate, with hot, dry summers and cool, wet winters.
 Snow is almost unknown in the town itself, only falling a few times per century.
 Snow is, however, common in the mountains above Kardamyli, with the Profitis Ilias typically remaining snow capped until early June.
 Winter rainfall in the area is often heavy, with spectacular flooding in the Viros gorge occurring every few years.
 In summer, by contrast, rain is scarce.
 Summer thunderstorms are exceptionally rare, bringing short, heavy downpours.
-Summertime temperatures usually range around 90–95°F (32–35°C), but heat waves with temperatures above 100°F (38°C) are common.
+Summertime temperatures usually range around 32–35 C, but heat waves with temperatures above 38 C are common.
 The cooling Meltemi wind which blows across much of Greece is largely blocked by the mountains of the area, resulting in unusually calm seas which are often lake-like in the morning, before the sea breeze kicks up.
 Spring and Fall are warm to cool with changeable weather.
 Heavy hailstorms are known to strike the area in early spring and mid fall, sometimes causing damage to the local olive crop, as the olives or flowers are knocked out of their trees by falling hailstones.

 Global warming and climate change are especially felt in the area, with summers becoming more tropical – featuring higher humidity with occasional afternoon thunderstorms and warmer nights.
 Winters are becoming warmer and drier.
 Due to these climatic changes, tropical plants such as mango, avocado, lychee, and plumeria are becoming a more common sight in the area, giving the town an exotic and lush feel.
 At night, the town often smells of these new tropical flowers and jasmine, as well as eucalyptus, as light mountain breezes blow the smells through the town.

 The following is climate data for nearby Kalamata.
-It is important to note that winter low temperatures tend to be a bit higher than those of Kalamata as the Taygetos block much of the northerly winds which bring cold air down from the rest of Europe.
+Winter low temperatures tend to be a bit higher than those of Kalamata, as the Taygetos block much of the northerly winds which bring cold air down from the rest of Europe.